 - ‘Even if you are a first time user, you will find Study Skills Success is very easy to navigate.
 It is also compatible with different devices and browsers, you can study wherever you are.’

 - ‘The thing I like about SSS is that it gives you option on how to run it — on a desktop browser, on a mobile browser, on tablet — as long as I have the account details I can use it wherever and whenever.’

-The truth of the matter is that mobiles are now so flexible that the detailed interactions that seemed challenging even three or four years ago are now smooth and intuitive, especially to the program’s target age group.
+The truth of the matter is that mobiles are now so flexible that the detailed interactions that seemed challenging even a few years ago are now smooth and intuitive, especially to the program’s target age group.

 In this short video, Adrian Raper, Clarity’s Technical Director describes the process of converting a program for use on mobile, and describes how students react to it.

 If you would like to trial the new version of Study Skills Success with your students, please send me an email.
 Meanwhile, see above for a screenshot — on mobile, naturally.